Mehmet Ağar: Political career

-Susurluk scandal
+Susurluk scandal, 1996

 With the Susurluk scandal of 1996, his political career ended for some time when it turned out he had stayed in a hotel with the victims of the Susurluk car crash immediately before the incident.
-He famously said "I will talk if the state wants me to" to a commission investigating the affair.
+He famously said "I will talk if the deep state wants me to" to a commission investigating the affair.
 He escaped justice at the time due to his parliamentary immunity, however, he was retried starting on February 9, 2009, at the Ankara 11th High Criminal Court.

 The Susurluk report contained the following information: